-PR: ATC 141 or AER 101.
+PR: ATC 101

 ATC 200 (3-0-3) Ground Control

 This course covers the required knowledge for ground and clearance delivery controllers.
 Students will learn aircraft recognition features and performance material, airport utilization and console instruments specific to ground control and clearance delivery.
 Students will be exposed to and determine best course of action procedures for handling emergency and unusual situations as a function of the ground control position.